datalab-api/azure-dataia-tf/pipeline-batch/Readme.md

-Here's the updated README file with the provided image included:

----

 # Azure Data Factory Terraform Setup

 This repository contains a Terraform configuration for setting up an Azure Data Factory with linked services, datasets, and pipelines.
 The setup includes basic resources like resource groups and more advanced configurations like Kafka and Blob storage integrations.